1. How long can I stay login to the switches and routers?

 30. Where is this lab located?

-In my home in Vienna, VA, right outside of Washington, DC.
+In my home in the Washington, DC area.

 31. I have some routers and switches also.
 Can I use them with this lab?

 Yes, absolutely!
-You can either tunnel directly with me, or use another lab site, like FreePeerX.org!
+You can either tunnel directly with me, or use another lab site that tunnels with me!

 32. Who do I contact if I have suggestions, questions or problems with the lab?